DataDog/libdatadog/docs/RFCs/0004-crashtracker-design.md

         None currently.
         In the future, we could add a file size limit and only send the first `n` bytes.
       - These files could contain sensitive data
+        Mitigation:
-        Mitigation: only send a select set of files which do not contain sensitive data.
+        only send a select set of files which do not contain sensitive data.
+        At present, this is based on careful coding and audit of which files are sent.
+        Stretch mitigation: redact potentially sensitive data either client-side or server-side (see below).

 ### Receiver